-somehow related?", "Are there gender differences in the distribution of archetypes?"43 or "What is the impact of age and income on distributional preferences?").
+in distributional-preference types somehow correlated with the propensity to be motivated by trust?");34 and (c) applying the EET (together with tests for risk and time preferences and for personality traits) in experiments with large demographic variation (age, gender, income, education) or with a representative sample of the population to detect patterns and correlations (for instance, "Are distributional preferences and risk attitudes or time preferences somehow related?", "Are there gender differences in the distribution of archetypes?"35 or "What is the impact of age and income on distributional preferences?").
 Beyond economics the proposed test might help to address important research questions in biology and psychology as, for instance, "What determines human altruism (or spite)?" or, "What drives altruistic punishments and rewards?".

-For those and many other interesting research questions identification of distributional preference types in a "clean" environment appears to be a natural first step.
-The proposed non-parametric approach seems to be well suited for this purpose.
+For those and many other interesting research questions, identification of distributional preference types in a "clean" environment appears to be a natural first step.
+The proposed EET seems to be well suited for this purpose.
 Turning back to the quote at the start of the paper the hope is that it turns out to be "as simple as possible, but not one bit simpler".